peepall/FancyLogger/README.md

  * Configurable decimals for percentage
  * Display elapsed time in human readable format from seconds to weeks
  * Display a prefix to the left of the progress bar
  * Display a suffix to the right of the progress bar
+ * Configure file handlers as usual using python logging library
+ * Define the console logging format and time format
  * Keep alive even when completed
  * Displayed length of the progress bar can vary
  * Multiple progress bars will stay left-aligned